Liberty invests new funds into major financial aid programs

 Liberty University President Jerry Falwell, Jr. recently announced several new aid programs and an additional investment in an existing program that will provide more financial aid to high-achieving students beginning in Fall 2014.

-In addition to the $9 million increase in institutional aid implemented last year, Liberty is offering the new Virginia High Achievers Scholarship, Legacy Scholarship, the Liberty Scholars Grant Program, and is also increasing some of the amounts given for the Academic Achievement Scholarship, which is based on cumulative GPA, as well as SAT and ACT scores.
+In addition to the $9 million increase in institutional aid implemented last year, Liberty is offering the new Liberty Virginia High-Achiever Scholarship, the Liberty Scholars Grant Program, and is also increasing some of the amounts given for the Liberty Academic Scholarship, which is based on cumulative GPA, as well as SAT and ACT scores.

-The Virginia High Achievers scholarship is for Virginia resident high school graduates with a cumulative GPA of 3.4 or higher.
-This award, along with the Virginia Tuition Assistance Grant and the Liberty Academic Achievement Award, makes the cost of enrolling at Liberty lower than almost every public four-year university in Virginia.
+The Liberty Virginia High-Achiever Scholarship is for Virginia resident high school graduates with a cumulative GPA of 3.4 or higher.
+This award, along with the Virginia Tuition Assistance Grant and the Liberty Academic Scholarship, makes the cost of enrolling at Liberty lower than almost every public four-year university in Virginia.

 The Legacy Scholarship is an annual award of $1,000 that is available to students with a parent or guardian who graduated from Liberty.
 The parent only needs to complete a short application with the Resident Office of Admissions.
 The award can be combined with other Liberty aid.